Why Is Cognitive Psychology: Important How We Think Study

 Some areas of study in brain science include neuroanatomy.

-Cognitive psychology, on the other hand, focuses on.
+Cognitive psychology, on the other hand, deals with...

-Both brain science and cognitive psychology.
+Both brain science and cognitive psychology can be applied in very practical ways.

-Cognitive psychology is a branch of psychology that studies how people process, store, and retrieve information.
-It focuses on how people think, perceive, remember, and learn, and how these processes are influenced by mental; and emotional states.
-Cognitive psychology is concerned, with understanding the mental processes that underlie behavior, including perception, attention, language, memory, and decision-making.
+Cognitive psychology is the part of psychology that studies how individuals store and retrieve information.
+It examines how people think, understand, remember, and learn, and how these functions are affected by mental and emotional states.

-Helping people identify and change negative thoughts.
+Helps people understand and change their thoughts.

 The cognitive revolution so what is cognitive psychology?